-The Port faces significant competition for container shipping business and formed the Seaport Alliance in an effort to improve its competitive position.
-The purpose of the Seaport Alliance is to coordinate customer relationships, improve capacity utilization between the two ports, eliminate pricing competition between the ports by creating a unified gateway, and rationalize strategic capital investments at both ports.
-The Seaport Alliance is designed to unify management and operation of both ports' "Marine Cargo" (defined in the hereinafter defined Charter to mean waterborne goods other than grain, liquefied natural gas, or methanol) businesses.
+The Port faced significant competition for container shipping business and formed the Seaport Alliance in an effort to improve its competitive position.
+The Seaport Alliance coordinates customer relationships, improves capacity utilization between the two ports, eliminates pricing competition between the ports by creating a unified gateway, and rationalizes strategic capital investments at both ports.
+The Seaport Alliance unifies management and operations of both ports' "Marine Cargo" (defined in the hereinafter defined Charter to mean waterborne goods other than grain, liquefied natural gas, or methanol) businesses.